What are Uninterruptible Power Supplies (UPS) Installation issues ?

-The importance of planning the installation and delivery of the UPS system cannot be overstated.
+Planning the installation and delivery of the UPS system is very important.
 Having chosen a particular system and topology it is important to decide:

 1. Will the system fit into the space reserved for it?